xwmx/nb/README.md

 `open` and `peek` subcommands also work seamlessly with encrypted bookmarks.
 `notes` will simply prompt you for the bookmark's password.

+`open` and `peek` automatically check whether the URL is still valid.
+If the page has been removed, `notes` can check the [Internet Archive Wayback Machine](https://archive.org/web/) for an archived copy.

 #### Bookmark File Format